-So it did come as a great shock when recently holidaying on Corfu when I found myself staying in a beautiful bay on the east coast that exactly mirrored the bay and location I had created in Two Worlds.
+So it came as a great shock when holidaying on Corfu earlier this year I found myself staying in a beautiful bay on the east coast that exactly mirrored the bay and location I had created in Two Worlds.
 In this novel, a time slip, I describe a large villa built against a cliffside, spread over three levels.
 There is a swimming pool on the second terrace and rough stone steps flanked by blue morning glory, oleander and hibiscus bushes leading down to a narrow sandy beach in a shallow bay guarded by high headlands.
 A short walk along the beach on a rickety boardwalk takes my heroine to the nearby village, otherwise reached by a dusty dirt road over the cliff before descending to a scattering of houses and tavernas.
 I have no doubt innumerable bays and resorts around Greece mirror this but there was something else about Agios Gordios that made this extra weird.

 Imagine then my surprise at finding just such things at the hotel I stayed at.
 Built over several terraces, a swimming pool on the second, stone steps down to the beach, the village reached by a short walk along the beach, the high cliffs flanking the bay and that eerie monolith of rock hiding caves.
 Caves, I did not venture into, I hasten to add.
 Weird things happen there in my book that I didn’t want to happen to me.